kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

 ## Saturday Unbootcamp Weekend 2

 - For our first exercise, we did a stream of consciousness, what's on your mind exercise.

-- I can't think of anything else right now, but that I have been getting some really good feedback, and even though my mentor has been introducing me to some great people, and wants me to join him at JPL,
+- I can't think of anything else right now but what's been plaguing my mind; that I have been getting some really good feedback, and even though my mentor has been introducing me to some great people, and wants me to join him at JPL,